bbepis/XUnity.AutoTranslator/README.md

 ## Notice
 The latest version (2.16.0+) now also supports basic image loading/dumping.
 These are not automatically translated and the feature is disabled by default.

+This feature is primarily meant for games with little to no mod support to enable full translations without needing to modify resource files.

 If you are going to make use of this feature, please make sure you read and understand the [Texture Translation](#texture-translation) section!

 ## Text Frameworks